 Cyberpunk 2077 lore book

 CD Projekt Red and Dark Horse Comics have teamed up to produce The World of Cyberpunk 2077, a 200-page illustrated lore book that will give you an inside look at the world of Night City.
-Releasing on April 21, 2020, five days after the game launches, the hardcover coffee table book can be pre-ordered now for $40.
+It’s meant to serve as a companion piece to the game itself, detailing the lore of Cyberpunk 2077.
+It’s available now.

 CD Projekt Red is holding a cosplay competition complete with a $40,000 prize pool.
 Applicants are tasked with creating a costume of an announced Cyberpunk 2077 character.
 The deadline to enter the contest is November 30.